-- Parental consent is required for an applicant between the ages of 16 and 18.
-A marriage license will not be issued if either applicant is under the age of 16.
+- Parental consent required for an applicant between the ages of 16 and 18.
+Applicants must be 16 years of age.
 Applicants under the age of 18 must be accompanied by consenting parent and must furnish (in addition to government-issued ID described above) a certified copy of a birth certificate or a hospital or baptismal certificate (issued and dated within one year after birth).

 - A marriage license may be used statewide.
 The cost of the license ranges from $50-$95.
-Cash and correct change is required.
+State requires cash and correct change.

 - The ceremony must take place in South Carolina, but not necessarily within County where the license was issued.

-- Certified copies of recorded marriage licenses may be requested by mail, addressed to Beaufort County Probate Court, P. O. Box 1083, Beaufort, SC 29901, or in person at the Beaufort or Hilton Head Island offices of the Probate Court.
+- Request certified copies of recorded marriage licenses by mail, addressed to Beaufort County Probate Court, P. O. Box 1083, Beaufort, SC 29901, or in person at the Beaufort or Hilton Head Island offices of the Probate Court.

 Information: www.sccourts.org and www.hiltonheadisland.org/bluffton/weddings.